salman-a-shah/Springboard/README.md

 # Image Super Resolution using a Residual Network
 SALMAN SHAH | SPRINGBOARD

-This repository contains the data and code used to complete my capstone project for Springboard—an intense Machine Learning Engineering course program.
+This repository contains the data, code, and process used to complete my capstone project for Springboard—an intense Machine Learning Engineering course program.
 In this project, I built and put into production a residual neural network that increases the dimensions of an image 2x while maintaining good quality.

 Click to test the [deployed product](https://thephilosopher.pythonanywhere.com/).